• 3 min read

 by Haworth, Inc.

-For many of us, the COVID-19 pandemic created a seismic shift in how we work.
+For many of us, recent changes in the work landscape have brought about a significant shift in how we approach our professional lives.
 Work from anywhere is now widely utilized and accepted.
 Yet even with the flexibility to work at the office, home, and third places, workers are still at risk of experiencing stress and burnout.
 Both can lead to decreased employee motivation, cynicism, reduced performance, and exhaustion.

 Ambient qualities—such as air quality, noise, daylight, biophilia, and temperature—are important in buffering stress for both on-site and remote workers.
 However, findings show that additional factors influence the performance of each group.